-Always inform your doctor or pharmacist about any medicines are currently taking, or planning to take.
+Always inform your doctor or pharmacist about any medicines you are currently taking, or planning to take.

-Triadene contains two types of hormones, whereas the mini pill only contains progesterone as the active ingredient.
-It is also referred to as the progesterone only pill.
+Triadene contains two types of hormones, whereas the mini pill only contains a progestogen as the active ingredient.
+It is also referred to as the progestogen-only pill.
 The mini pill is safe to use for most women, including those with high blood pressure and women over the age of 35 who smoke.
-It does not cause potential long term health risks but it can still result in short term side effects like mood swings, nausea and breast tenderness.
-It is also taken everyday throughout the month and does not work as a method of controlling your period.
+It does not cause potential long-term health risks but it can still result in short-term side effects like mood swings, nausea and breast tenderness.
+It is taken every day throughout the month and may result in irregular bleeding, or no bleeding at all.

-Other combined pills which contain the same ingredients include:
+Other combined pills, which contain the same ingredients (gestodene and ethinylestradiol) include: